scratch-api/grazelang/README.md

 ## Credits

-@aspizu created a wonderful project called [`goboscript`](https://github.com/aspizu/goboscript).
-When I saw it, I was impressed.
-While it is a truly marvelous technical achievement, I somehow disliked the syntax of goboscript.
-Because of that, I started working on an alternative.
-Another reason for creating graze was to address the fact that goboscript could not fully map to all Vanilla Scratch projects.

-I used rust to create graze and was also inspired by rust for graze's syntax.
+Inspired by @aspizu's impressive work on [goboscript](https://github.com/aspizu/goboscript), I began work on graze.
+While goboscript is a remarkable technical achievement, I wanted to explore a different syntax and address its limitations in fully mapping to all vanilla Scratch projects.
+Written in Rust and heavily inspired by its syntax, graze aims for broader compatibility.